 Note 2: Absolute maximum input to output differential voltage can not be achieved with all combinations of rated IN pin and OUT pin voltages.
 With the IN pin at 20V, the OUT pin may not be pulled below 0V.
-The total measured voltage from IN to OUT can not exceed ± 20 V.
+The total measured voltage from IN to OUT can not exceed ±20V.

 Note 3: The LT1963A regulators are tested and specified under pulse load conditions such that $T_J \approx T_A$.
-The LT1963A is 100% tested at $T_A = 25^{\circ}\text{C}$.
-Performance at -40°C and 125°C is assured by design, characterization and correlation with statistical process controls.
+The LT1963AE is 100% tested at $T_A = 25^{\circ}$ C. Performance at -40° C and 125°C is assured by design, characterization and correlation with statistical process controls.
+The LT1963AI is guaranteed over the full -40° C to 125°C operating junction temperature range.
+The LT1963AMP is 100% tested and guaranteed over the -55° C to 125°C operating junction temperature range.